 I tell people that becoming an I Do It entrepreneur is like getting a four-year degree in terms of difficulty.
 Moving to the We Do It stage is more like getting a master’s degree and a Ph.D. all at the same time.
 It’s not easy, but you are truly building business value and a future asset worth selling on the open market once you do it.

 As you scale, your business will shift to the “They Do It” stage.
 It is an exciting place to be.
 The big difference between the We Do It stage and the They Do It stage is that at the They Do It stage, the company’s production is no longer reliant on only you, the owner.
 Freedom is born here.
 A They Do It entrepreneur can take a day or two off (or a whole month), and the business continues to sell and move forward with the systems in place.

 This is not to say that you are no longer selling at this stage.
 You are still selling, but at this point, you are focusing on only the most major, game-changing deals.
 You’re creating a channel of sales opportunities and strategic partnerships, and your employees are handling the day-to-day, transactional business.

-What sets the We Do Its and the They Do Its apart is not just the size of the company or the number of employees but rather the creation of an independent company culture.
-You will have given your employees a feeling that by working for you, they are doing more than simply putting money in your bank account.
-Your employees will believe in your mission and vision, which includes giving back to your community and the world.
+What sets the We Do It, and the They Do It’s apart is not just the size of the company or the number of employees but rather the creation of independent company culture.
+You will have given your employees a feeling that they are doing more than simply putting money in your bank account by working for you.
+Your employees will believe in your mission and vision, including giving back to your community and the world.